Clarifai/MasonJar/README.md

 # Mason Jar

-Save your experiment dependencies and main function in one place as a python class.
+* Save your experiment dependencies and main function in one place as a python class
+* Mirror docker layers with python inheritance
+* With `mason.Jar` instances, you can
+  * test your code in eager mode
+  * build image
+  * test locally in container
+  * login and push image

 ```bash
 mason